top of page

 If you’re reading this, it’s probably because you have an exciting new job prospect, and your potential employer just asked you to sign a letter of intent (LOI).
 You may have had a great interview and want to show interest, but you’re not sure what the implications of signing a letter of intent may be for the rest of the physician contract negotiations process.
 This is a situation that members of our physician community often find themselves in and often post questions about.
 While a letter of intent is not legally binding, it’s still important to be cautious before signing one.
 This article will discuss what to know about the letter of intent, and when it’s important to get a physician employment contract attorney involved.

 Disclaimer: Please do your own due diligence before making decisions based on this page.
 Nothing on this page constitutes formal or personalized legal advice.
-Laws vary based on location and while this information is accurate to the best of our knowledge, may not be up to date or apply in your location.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Laws vary based on location and while this information is accurate to the best of our knowledge, it may not be up to date or apply in your location.
+We are not formal financial, legal, or tax professionals, and you should consult these as appropriate.
 To learn more, visit our disclaimers and disclosures.

 Key points highlighted below about the letter of intent (LOI) in physician contract negotiations